ecorradini/CoST-GFormer/README.md

 - `--lr` – learning rate for the SGD trainer.
 - `--device` – choose `cpu` or `cuda`.
 - `--regression` – use regression instead of classification for crowd level.
+- `--patience` – stop training if validation loss doesn't improve for N epochs.
+- `--seed` – random seed for reproducible initialisation.

+Use the seed option to reproduce experiments across runs as it affects weight initialisation and dataset shuffling.

 The spatio-temporal embedding module also exposes a `use_sparse` flag.
 When enabled (the default) and the graph is large, spectral coordinates are computed